 The South Norfolk Jordan Bridge (SNJB) is the region’s first fully-electronic toll facility.
-It accepts E-ZPass to maximize convenience for consumers and deliver the lowest travel fee of $2.45 for passenger vehicles.
+It accepts E-ZPass to maximize convenience for consumers and deliver the lowest travel fee for passenger vehicles.
 Drivers without an E-ZPass will be mailed an invoice for their travel fees to the address on file with the Department of Motor Vehicles.
-Multi-axle trucks and vehicles with trailers are charged $5.35 (off-peak) or $8.75 (peak).
-Additional fees for vehicles traveling without an E-ZPass apply to all trips.
+Multi-axle trucks and vehicles with trailers are charged at tiered rates based on the time of travel.
+An additional fee is applied to all trips for any vehicle traveling without an E-ZPass.
+Click here to view the current toll rate schedule.

 Modern, open-road electronic tolling minimizes congestion and pollution by eliminating the need to stop at a toll booth and allowing vehicles to maintain travel speeds through the toll collection area.
 There is no toll plaza to slow traffic, and cash is not accepted.
 Each transaction is photographed for accuracy and transaction verification.
 Transactions may take up to 48 hours to post for review and/or payment.
 E-ZPass accounts are debited electronically for tolls incurred, and vehicles traveling without a valid E-ZPass are invoiced by mail for their travel fees.